 - Apps, which allow me to quickly find available and installed integrations.

-The layout is much simpler than Microsoft Teams’, for example, so finding what you need takes no time at all — a big plus in my book.
+The layout is much simpler than most popular apps, so finding what you need takes no time at all — a big plus in my book.

-The downside is that you might find the interface slightly unappealing, especially if you’re already used to a specific look of internal communication apps.
+The downside is that you might find the interface slightly unappealing, especially if you’re already used to more customizable business communication apps.

 Pumble also keeps its UI simple while having a design that feels intuitive and familiar.
-Using the customizable sidebar is straightforward, and I always have a clear picture of my:
+Using the customizable sidebar is straightforward, and I always have a bird’s-eye view of my:

 - Channels,